Epichorista lindsayi: Taxonomy

-This species was first described by Alfred Philpott in 1928 and named after its collector Stuart Lindsay.
+This species was first described by Alfred Philpott in 1928 using specimens collected at Little River in Canterbury.
+It is named after the collector of the holotype, Stuart Lindsay.
 Lindsay collected two males of the species at Little River on 29 January 1928.
 George Vernon Hudson described and illustrated the species in his 1939 publication A supplement to the butterflies and moths of New Zealand.
 The genus level classification of New Zealand endemic moths within the genus Epichorista is regarded as unsatisfactory and is under revision.
 As such this species is currently also known as Epichorista (s.l.) lindsayi.
-The type specimen is held at the Canterbury Museum.
+The male holotype is held at the Canterbury Museum.

 Description

+Philpott described this species as follows:

 E. lindsayi is very similar in appearance to Eurythecta eremana but can be distinguished by the differences in the venational structure of its wings.
+It is also similar in appearance to Epichorista siriana but E. lindsayi may be distinguished by the longer palpi, the lighter forewings and the larger size.
+Hudson stated that the E. lindsayi could also be distinguished from those species as a result of the numerous minute black dots on its forewings.

 Distribution

 This species is endemic to New Zealand.
 It has only ever been found on the Banks Peninsula.
+In 1982 Brian Patrick stated that this species had been collected at Danseys Pass in February.
+However in his subsequent publication in 2014 Patrick discussed this species as being "rediscovered" in 2014 at Wairewa Forest and made no mention of the Danseys Pass specimen.

-Habitat
+Habitat and hosts

-This species occurs in grassy glades dominated by the species Microlaena polynoda in lowland mature podocarp forest.
+This species occurs in grassy glades dominated by the plant species Microlaena polynoda in lowland mature podocarp forest.
+Microlaena polynoda is the likely larval host of E. lindsayi.
+In 2014 Patrick examined the leaves of this plant and found larval damage half way along the leaf.
+Inside the rolled leaf he found silk as well as larvae living inside.

-Biology and life history
+Behaviour

-This species is a day flying moth.
+Adults of this species are on the wing in January.
+It is a day flying moth.

-Host plants

-This species is associated with Microlaena polynoda and this plant likely hosts E. lindsayi.

 Conservation status

 E. lindsayi has been classified under the New Zealand Threat Classification system as being Nationally Endangered.
+It obtained this classification as it has only been located at one location with a total area of occupancy less than 10 ha and has a predicted decline of between 50–70%.